McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} The [`tabs` shortcode](shortcodes/tabs) and the [`tab` shortcode](shortcodes/tab) received some love and now align with their style, color, title and icon parameter to the other shortcodes.

   The visuals are now slightly different compared to previous versions.
-Most noteable, if you now display a single code block in a tab, its default styling will adapt to that of a code block but with a tab handle at the top.
+Most notable, if you now display a single code block in a tab, its default styling will adapt to that of a code block but with a tab handle at the top.

   Additionally the `name` parameter was renamed to `title` but you don't need to change anything yet as the old name will be used as a fallback.
 Nevertheless you will get deprecation warnings while executing Hugo.